 Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.
 Whoever does not love does not know God, because God is love.
 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.4

 If you’re not a Christian, you might wonder why this was necessary?
-The idea that God loves us, and the proof being that God sent his one and only son into the world as an sacrifice for our sins, doesn’t make a lot of sense.
-The Christian claim is that Adam sinned and that we are all cursed for that, but then came Jesus who allowed himself to be crucified, so that we can all be saved.
+The idea that God loves us, and the proof being that God sent his one and only son into the world as a sacrifice for our sins, doesn’t make a lot of sense.
+Christians claim that Adam sinned and that we are all cursed for that, but then came Jesus who allowed himself to be crucified, so that we can all be saved.
 It seems that God could easily have chosen another path.
 And what about the peculiar phrase ‘born of God’?
 Could God be a woman?

 Jews and Muslims don’t believe that God has a son.
 They also don’t believe that Adam’s transgression requires such a sacrifice.
 When God allegedly ordered Abraham to sacrifice his son and Abraham was about to comply, God allegedly called it off.
 So what might justify this?
 There may be something about the relationship between God and Jesus that is removed from the scriptures.
 The odds are that it has something to do with love because that is what Christianity is all about.
 Ephesians gives a possible clue: